House sets up Senate shutdown showdown - NewsBreak

 Only one Republican Rep. Adam Kinzinger (Ill.) supported the bill, which now goes to the Senate.
 A number of conservative GOP lawmakers have sought to tie the legislation to a push to defund President Biden ’s COVID-19 vaccinate-or-test mandate for large employers.

-Speaker Nancy Pelosi (D-Calif) criticized the Republican-led push ahead of the vote on Thursday afternoon, claiming those behind the effort wanted to shut down “science.”Omicron variant case identified in Minnesota
+Speaker Nancy Pelosi (D-Calif) criticized the Republican-led push ahead of the vote on Thursday afternoon, claiming those behind the effort wanted to shut down “science.”COVID-19 omicron variant found in Colorado

 “How do they explain to the public that they’re shutting down government because they don’t want people to get vaccinated?”
 Pelosi said at a press briefing in the Capitol.